pagkly/Zed/Investopedia3/What is a Revenue Officer.md

 A revenue officer (RO) is an individual who collects revenues, such as taxes and duties, on behalf of the government or some agency.
 The specific duties of a revenue officer depend on the particular organization that employs the individual.

-Revenue officers employed by the [Internal Revenue Service](https://www.investopedia.com/terms/i/irs.asp) (IRS) are known as [revenue agents](https://www.investopedia.com/terms/r/revenueagent.asp), and perform a variety of other duties in addition to the collection of taxes.
+Revenue officers employed by the [[Internal Revenue Service]](https://www.investopedia.com/terms/i/irs.asp) (IRS) are known as [[revenue agents]](https://www.investopedia.com/terms/r/revenueagent.asp), and perform a variety of other duties in addition to the collection of taxes.
 Unfortunately, many scammers claim to be IRS revenue officers and claim to have the ability to arrest the people they are trying to extort.

 ### Key Takeaways